Covid19OutputJapan/Covid19OutputJapan.github.io/tokyo_latest.md

 summary:
 ---

-{% assign fig_loc = "./archives/20220222/Figures/" %}
+{% assign fig_loc = "./archives/20220301/Figures/" %}

-## Last update on February 22, 2022
+## Last update on March 1, 2022
-** Based on the data available as of February 20, 2022 Click to enlarge each image.
+** Based on the data available as of February 27, 2022 Click to enlarge each image.

 {% include link_to_code.html %}